xMakaco/dpo-potential-in-dialogue-games/README.md

 In the clembench/playpen benchmarking environment, games are scored as aborted when the player model fails to adhere to specific formatting rules defined by a programmatic game master.
 On the other hand, rounds where the model is able to avoid formatting mistakes, but still is unable to win the game are scored as failed.
 Won rounds are scored as successful.
-This project aimed at constructing multiple sets of DPO pairs targeting three relevant skills for successfully conducting dialogue game rounds: rule-following, strategic game-playing and general rambling/excessive verbosity tendencies.
+This project aimed to construct multiple sets of DPO pairs targeting three relevant skills for successfully conducting dialogue game rounds: rule-following, strategic game-playing and general rambling/excessive verbosity tendencies.
 Pairs tackling rule-following and strategic game-playing were constructed by prompting an LLM judge (gpt-5.2-chat via Azure) to identify the mistaken move, generate a reflection on what went wrong, and produce a corrected move.
 The corrected move alone becomes the chosen response.
 The anti-verbosity pairs come instead from successful rounds, where chosen is the player model's own clean move, while rejected is the same move with one of five synthetic